OnlyFans in College: The Honest Guide Students Actually Need

 Realistic startup costs:

-• Equipment: Ring light ($20–$50), tripod ($15–$30), potentially upgraded camera or backdrops
+- Equipment: Ring light ($20–$50), tripod ($15–$30), potentially upgraded camera or backdrops

-• Wardrobe and props: Budget $50–$200 to start
+- Wardrobe and props: Budget $50–$200 to start

-The Income Math
+The Income Math Worth Running Before You Commit

-• If you earn $500/month and spend 15 hours/week, that’s $8.30/hour.
+- If you earn $500/month in 15 hours/week, that’s $8.30/hour.
 Less than most part-time jobs.

-• If you earn $2,000/month in the same time, that’s $33/hour.
+- If you earn $2,000/month in the same time, that’s $33/hour.
 Competitive with many professional roles.

-• If you earn $5,000/month in 20 hours/week, that’s $62.50/hour.
+- If you earn $5,000/month in 20 hours/week, that’s $62.50/hour.

 The math works when the strategy works.
-The strategy is not optional.
-It’s the difference between $8/hour and $62/hour doing the same activity.
+The strategy is not optional — it’s the difference between $8/hour and $62/hour doing the same activity.

 Time Management: The Real Challenge

-• Content planning (themes, outfits, shooting concepts)
+- Content planning (themes, outfits, shooting concepts)

-• Actual shooting (setup, the shoot itself, breakdown)
+- Actual shooting (setup, the shoot, breakdown)

-• Posting to OnlyFans on schedule
+- Posting to OnlyFans on schedule

-• Responding to DMs and subscriber messages
+- Responding to DMs and subscriber messages

 Realistic Weekly Time Commitments

-• Minimal effort (low income): 5–10 hours/week
+- Minimal effort (low income): 5–10 hours/week

-• Moderate effort (moderate income): 10–20 hours/week
+- Moderate effort (moderate income): 10–20 hours/week

-• Serious effort (best income potential): 20–30+ hours/week
+- Serious effort (best income potential): 20–30+ hours/week

 Balancing Academics and Content Creation